At least three killed, more than 10 injured in Russian attacks on Ukraine

 Al Jazeera’s Audrey Macalpine, reporting from Kyiv, said people were sheltering in the basement of the hospital during the attack.

+In recent weeks, Ukraine has targeted oil refineries, depots and ports inside Russia aiming to blunt Russia’s source of funding for the war in Ukraine.

-Meanwhile, Ukraine launched a drone attack on an industrial facility in Perm Krai, in eastern Russia, according to Regional Governor Dmitry Makhonin.
+A Ukrainian drone attack hit an industrial facility in Perm Krai, 1,500 kilometres into eastern Russia near the Ural Mountains, according to Regional Governor Makhonin.

 “Today, an enemy drone flew into an industrial site in the Perm Municipal District.
 Workers were evacuated.
 There were no injuries,” Makhonin wrote on Telegram.